AkashCherukuri/Image-Colorization/README.md

 When the mini set is exhausted, an **epoch** of training is said to be completed after which the process is repeated again.
 This is to mark the progress of training.

+*** Vectorizing sigmoid function ***

+## Back-Propagaion

+Assumption1: The cost function for a set of inputs is equal to the average of the cost function for each individual input.
+This assumption holds for the Least-Mean-Squared cost function.

+Assumption2: The cost function should be a function of the outputs of the neural network.

+Given the cost function C, and the weighted input z for a neuron, we define error for this neuron δ as follows,

+δ = ∂C/∂z

+That is, if δ is a large value, then a change in z can bring about a change in C. If it is zero, then it means that C is optimal wrt z.

+There are four fundamental equations to back propogation, and they have been given below. δL is the δ vector for the final layer.
+- δL = (∂C/∂a) ⊙ σ'(z)
+- δⁿ = (wⁿ⁺¹)ᵀ(δⁿ⁺¹) ⊙ σ'(z)
+- (∂C/∂b) = δ  ⇒  Delta of a neuron is equal to the derivative of the cost function wrt to its bias
+- (∂C/∂wⁿⱼₖ) = aₖⁿ⁻¹ * δⱼⁿ   (Do remember that in wⱼₖ, neuron `k` is in the n-1'th layer and neuron `j` is in the n'th layer)

+This is how a single iteration of training a neural network is done:
+1. Input a set of training examples.
+2. Feedforward the values to get the output.
+3. Calculate the error at the outer-most layer.
+4. Backpropogate the error till the input layer.
+5. Perform gradient descent, as partial derivatives wrt all biases and weights is known.

 ## Resources used